kevmoo/pubviz/README.md

 Arguments:
   -f, --format=<format>
             [dot]                  Generate a GraphViz dot file
             [html] (default)       Wrap the GraphViz dot format in an HTML template which renders it.

   -i, --ignore-packages            A comma seperated list of packages to exclude in the output.
   -o, --[no-]flag-outdated         Check pub.dev for lasted packages and flag those that are outdated.
   -d, --direct-dependencies        Include only direct dependencies.
+  -p, --production-dependencies    Include only production (non-dev) dependencies.
   -v, --version                    Print the version of pubviz and exit.
   -?, --help                       Print this help content.

 If <package path> is omitted, the current directory is used.
 ```